 Substance Therapy/DWI Treatment Program: This program is offered to students who, as a result of abuse or dependence, need educational information about chemical dependency and recovery.
 Students must: (1) be willing to commit to total abstinence, (2) be willing to seek support to abstain completely, and (3) learn about other non-chemical activities that are effective in their recovery.

 Contact: Emily Sears, MS

-Images of Me: This support group for women of color focuses on issues of interest to its members.
+Sister to Sister: Women of Color Support Group: This support group for women of color focuses on issues of interest to its members.
 Topics often include: managing stress, romantic relationships, family matters, building self-esteem, and body image concerns.

-Student Bodies: This group for women is a free, eight-week, online course designed to improve students' knowledge about nutrition, exercise and positive body image.
+Student Bodies (Online Body Image Group): This group for women is a free, eight-week, online course designed to improve students' knowledge about nutrition, exercise and positive body image.
 The course combines an exploration of body image and self esteem with self-assessment and self-improvement tools.
 It also addresses eating disorders and invites participants to become more media-savvy about issues related to body image.
 Students who participated fully in the eight-week course experienced significant improvement in their body image and self esteem.